-Gibraltar’s tax benefits, which include zero VAT and a corporate tax rate of just 10%, makes it a highly attractive location for re-domiciliation.
+Gibraltar’s tax benefits, which include zero VAT and a corporate tax rate of just 10%, make it a highly attractive location for re-domiciliation.
 Another key advantage is that a company looking to redomicile to Gibraltar does not need to transfer its assets, thus reducing costs considerably.

 Over the years, Gibraltar has attracted businesses looking to leverage our prior membership of the EU and the consequent access to the Single Market that engendered.
 This was especially relevant in the insurance whereby over one in five cars on UK roads was insured from Gibraltar.

 Further to Gibraltar’s de jure departure from the EU at midnight on 31 January 2020, Gibraltar’s appeal has evolved into being a centre of choice for financial services businesses seeking access to the UK market.
 This access was secured bilaterally with the UK Government in the months following the Brexit referendum, as confirmed by the then International Trade Secretary Liam Fox MP during the Gibraltar Day in London Financial Services Lunch in October 2016.

 The publication in October 2020 of the Financial Services Bill 2020 confirmed Gibraltar’s position as a gateway to the UK, in a manner that is distinct and unique from the offering of all other British Overseas Dependent territories – read more.
 Further articles with information relating to UK market access can be accessed in our Views section below.